TJU-DRL-LAB/AI-Optimizer/README.md

 See more [here](self-supervised-rl).

-### 🌏 Intention & Impact
+### 💦 Contribution

 With this repo and our research works, we want to draw the attention of RL community to studies on Self-supervised Representation Learning for RL.

 - For people who are insterested in RL, our introduction in this repo and our [blogs](https://zhuanlan.zhihu.com/p/413321572) can be a preliminary tutorial.
-- For cutting-edge RL researchers, we expect that our research thoughts and proposed SSRL framework can open up some new angles for future works on more advanced RL.
+- For cutting-edge RL researchers, we believe that our research thoughts and the proposed SSRL framework are insightful and inspiring, openning up new angles for future works on more advanced RL.
-- For RL participators (especially who work on related fields), we hope that our opensource works and codes may be helpful and inspiring.
+- For RL practicers (especially who work on related fields), we provide advanced RL algorithms with strong performance in online RL (e.g., [PPO-PeVFA](./self-supervised-rl/RL_with_Policy_Representation/Policy-based_RL_with_PeVFA/PPO-PeVFA)), hybrid-action decision-making (e.g., [HyAR](./self-supervised-rl/RL_with_Action_Representation/HyAR)), policy adaptation from offline experience (e.g., [PAnDR](./self-supervised-rl/RL_with_Environment_Representation/PAnDR)) ..., which can be adopted or developed in associated academic and industrial problems.

 We are also looking forward to feedback in any form to promote more in-depth researches.